pampa2025/betaflight/src/main/flight/README.md

 Notes:
 - The loop uses drift-compensated timing to keep the control step near `1/controlRateHz`.
+- When `scheduler: 'raf'` (default if available), the loop synchronizes with the browser’s frame clock but runs multiple fixed control steps per RAF tick as needed.
+- `inputRateHz` informs the web feedforward smoothing so 60 Hz stick input maps cleanly into higher-rate PID updates.
+- `maxStepsPerTick` can prevent unbounded catch-up if the tab stalls; tune based on your physics budget.
 - Joystick sampling at 60 Hz is bridged by the web feedforward smoothing; running the PID at 60 Hz is fine if you prefer simplicity.
 - Rendering can subscribe to physics state independently; no framework integration is required.